15 min read

 “Old habits,” he said.
 “Where I grew up, you learned to stay alert to things.
 To listen for what was off.
 After a while you don't stop listening just because the things you were listening for aren't there anymore.
 The habit outlasts the reason for it.”

-"I run probabilities," Mateo said, after a pause.
-His voice had shifted into a register that was quieter without being smaller; the tone of things said in the dark that haven't been said anywhere else yet.
-"Possible outcomes.
+“I run probabilities,” Mateo said, after a pause.
+His voice dropped to a confessional whisper.
+“Possible outcomes.
 Futures ranked by likelihood.
 My father built his company on risk calculation.
-He's very good at it."
+He's good at it.”
 He stopped.
 Started again.
-"I've always thought I was too.
-But I can't tell anymore whether I actually see the probabilities or whether I've just learned to pattern-match off him.
-Whether what I call instinct is really instinct, or just inheritance.
-Whether the conclusions I reach are mine."
-The last sentence came out flat, as though he'd said it enough times in his own head that the weight had temporarily left it.
-"I'm hoping Catalyst can answer that."
+“I've always thought I was too.
+But I can't tell anymore whether I see the probabilities or whether I've learned to pattern-match off him.
+Whether what I call instinct is instinct, or inheritance.
+Whether the conclusions I reach are mine.”

 “That's a harder question than most people bring here,” Julian said.

 Mateo was quiet for a moment.
-Then: "I know."
+Then, “I know.”

 He turned back toward the wall.
-Julian heard the small rearrangement of his settling, the mattress adjusting.
+Julian heard the rearrangement of his settling, the mattress adjusting.
 Then stillness.

 * * *